 5. Fever Reducer is a must for medicine kit

 A fever reducer and pain reliever in your sick days kit is a must, but you should use it only if advised by your doctor.
 Tylenol and Motrin for infants are considered safe for babies and are over the counter medicines that can be used as a fever reducer, teething pain or as prescribed by your doctor.

 Note: when you feed your baby any medicine as prescribed by your pediatrician, always dispense it with the help of a dispensing syringe on the side of your baby’s cheek.
 Dispense gently and do not do it straight in the throat.
-This could be risky in many aspects.
+This could be risky in so many ways.

 For babies aged 0 to 3 months, you can use a pacifier dispenser to feed the medicine.

-If your baby is formula-fed, you might be going to need this and when you are going to introduce solids, you have to have this. babies stomachs are tiny and it takes time to digest food and getting used to it.
+If your baby is formula-fed, colic, or has digestion issues when you introduce solids, you must have gas drops at all times.
+Babies’ stomachs are tiny and it takes time to digest food and getting used to it.
 Giving a couple of drops every night before bedtime ensures sleeping through the night.